0-k/0-k.github.io/_posts/2022-02-18-latex-in-jekyll.md

 $$
 {% endhighlight %}

-it will render nicely as
+it will render nicely as [Euler's identity](https://en.wikipedia.org/wiki/Euler%27s_identity) as we all know it:
 $$
 e^{i\pi} + 1 = 0
 $$.

 Cool!
-By the way he formula I used here is [Euler's identity](https://en.wikipedia.org/wiki/Euler%27s_identity) - I still marvel at its mathematical beauty.
 Note that `$$` is require at the beginning and end.
 It will signify the start and end of the formula formatting.